 State Farm is not accredited with the Better Business Bureau (BBB) or TrustPilot, but it does have an A- rating on the official BBB website.
 Despite its high levels of customer satisfaction and positive consumer reviews elsewhere, reviews on the BBB and TrustPilot websites showcase a lot of negativity.
 However, most of these complaints are about its auto insurance, so take this with a grain of salt.

-After you’ve been approved for your new policy, register your account online with State Farm.
-There you’ll be able to review your policy, make changes and set up autopay so you’re sure not to miss a payment.
+- After you’ve been approved, register your account online to review your policy, make changes and set up autopay.

 Filing a claim with State Farm can be done through your agent, online or by phone.
 Here’s how:

 - Agent.
 Locate your agent online and they’ll walk you through the process.

 - Phone.
 Call Life Claims at 877-292-0398, then select option 1 to start a new claim.

 - Online.
 Visit the online claim center to start your notice of loss, then follow the five steps.